• Skip to primary navigation

 • You can add a couple of tablespoons of coconut oil for texture, flavor and richness.

 • Spices.
-I used cinnamon here, but feel free to add more warming spices such as nutmeg or cardamom.
 Choose high quality cinnamon as this will add so much more aroma and flavor to your granola.
+You can also add cardamom or nutmeg.

 • Mix thoroughly.
 Ensure all ingredients are well-coated for even flavors.